jlurbe/data-driven-videos/README.md

 - `start:api`: Starts the API server for the "dd-videos-api" application.
 You can run this script with the command `npm run start:api`.
 - `build:api`: Builds the "dd-videos-api" application.
 You can run this script with the command `npm run start:api`.
+- `start:christmas-video`: Starts the angular front-end.
+You can run this script with the command `npm run start:christmas-video`.
+- `build:api`: Builds the "christmas-video" front-end.
+You can run this script with the command `npm run start:api`.

 ## Ffmpeg library